bojanpopic/developer.joomlatools.com/framework/plugins/koowa-group.md

 ## Koowa Plugin Group

 Grouping your plugins on the name of the component is not required.
 You are free to place all plugins into the `koowa` group.
 Like the `system` group plugins, `koowa` plugins load for each page request.
-Be careful though, this the increases overhead of your application.
+Be careful though, this can decrease performance.

 To create a `koowa` plugin replace the `PlgAcme` prefix with `PlgKoowa`.
 After that, place the plugin in the **/plugins/koowa/** folder.
-When component events are broadcast, the plugin event handlers get notified the same way.
+When component events are broadcast, the plugin event handlers get triggered in the same way.